This page outlines some features that all traders should know before making a trade on the Lyra Protocol.

 ForceClose will allow users to close their open positions at any time/delta

-totalAssetValueof the LP.
+netAssetValueof the LP.
 In order to address this issue, values for long holders will be reduced by a certain percentage that makes the LP solvent again.
 This is calculated using the

-AdjustmentNetValueScalingFactor, a parameter that caps the total value of the pool that is used to scale down longs.
+AdjustmentNetValueScalingFactor, parameter that caps the total value of the pool that is used to scale down longs.
 When an option is closed or settled, the option value will be scaled down by the percentage (

 Overall, this scaling system is put in place to prevent insolvency in the pool by reducing payouts for long holders in the event that the value of the options exceeds the total value of the assets in the pool.
 It is important to note that this is an extremely unlikely scenario due to large cash buffers and constant delta hedging.
+You can read more about contract adjustments in LEAP-36.